igorline/slither_wiki/Detector-Documentation.md

 * Confidence: `High`

 ### Description
-An uinitialized storage variable will act as a reference to the first state variable, and can override a critical variable.
+An uninitialized storage variable will act as a reference to the first state variable, and can override a critical variable.

 ### Exploit Scenario: